PicklePants69/NKHook6/README.md

 ## Making your first mod in C#
 After following our getting started [Wiki Page](https://github.com/TDToolbox/BTD-Docs/blob/master/Unity%20Engine/MelonLoader/How%20to%20create%20Visual%20Studio%20project.md) mentioned above, you're ready to make your first mod!
+Follow this guide to learn how to make your first MelonMod: https://melonwiki.xyz/#/modders/quickstart

 ## How do Harmonny Patches work?